A.S.K. v. Oregon

 Hayward Unified School District Structured Negotiations

-The Hayward Unified School District has entered into a comprehensive agreement with DRA and Protection & Advocacy, Inc. (since renamed Disability Rights California) and several parents to make all its schools accessible to students with disabilities.
-The agreement was negotiated collaboratively without any lawsuit being filed.
+The Hayward Unified School District has entered into a comprehensive agreement with nonprofit law firms Disability Rights Advocates and Disability Rights California (formerly Protection & Advocacy, Inc.) and several parents to expand its voter approved District-wide modernization and new building efforts into making all its schools accessible to students with disabilities.
+The agreement was negotiated […]

 Jantz, et al. v.
 Barnhart